New Nigerian Cinema

-Few years into the 2000s, Nigeria began to experience the growth of cinemas, which was initially structured for the middle and upper class.
+In the mid 2000s, Nigeria began to experience the growth of cinemas, which was initially structured for the middle and upper class.
 The Silverbird Group is the first company to launch a series of modern Cinema houses across major cities in Nigeria, mostly situated in affluent areas and districts.
 It launched its cinema chains in 2004, starting with the Silverbird Galleria in Victoria Island, Lagos.
 Not long after the establishment of Silverbird cinemas, Genesis Deluxe Cinemas and Ozone Cinemas were also launched, creating a competition in the cinema business.
 Much later, in the 2010s, Film House cinemas and Viva cinemas also came into the picture, leading into wider availability of cinemas in the country, and most importantly, availability outside the affluent neighbourhoods.

 Since 2006, there have been several "Project Nollywood" funds by the Nigerian Government, provided to filmmakers, in order to aid the production of high quality films, as well as to aid proper distribution infrastructure across the country.
 The grants have also been used to help more Nigerian filmmakers to go for formal training in film schools.
 As at 2020, the highest grossing film in Nigerian contemporary film history is Omo Ghetto: The Saga (2020), which grossed approximately ₦636 million.
 As of 2013, Nigerian cinema is rated as the third most valuable film industry in the world based on its worth and overall revenues generated.